 Joe Walsh ain’t got no time for that.
 He is a busy man and if you got somethin’ you gotta know about him, it probably ain’t any yo’ damn business anyway.
 What you gotta know is that Joe holds down the low end as good as any man or woman in this business.
 You need some good low end, steady gruel, Joe is your man, but you can’t have ’em, cause we got ’em.
 He’s the Sam Elliot of the tuba.
 Enough already.
 Joe is also the director of the DU pep band, where he doesn’t put up with no business.

 Troy Thill made his professional debut in 1976 playing sax for Dr. Teeth and the Electric Mayhem.
 Eventually, creative differences forced a split — Zoot took his spot in the Mayhem and Thill bummed around Germany for a while, playing in some of the hottest polka groups of the era.
 Eventually, he made his way stateside for a cameo as the greased up sexy sax machine in carnival scene of the 1987 Warner Bros. cult classic The Lost Boys.
 After another decade or two playing session gigs, Troy relocated to the Mile High, where he opened a chain of Jo-Ann Fabric franchises, and took some time off to regroup and focus on his quilting obsession.
 He came out of retirement in 2017 to reclaim his “sexiest sax” mantle with the Tivoli Club Brass Band.
-Troy also makes sexy the bands Lost Dog Ensemble, Peter Paul and Gary, Bow Shock and Oxycodone.
+Troy also makes sexy the bands Lost Dog Ensemble, Peter Paul and Gary, Bow Shock, Reptiles and Samurai, and Oxycodone.
 Troy is also a vampire.

 Steve Illich was the physician whose life was the inspiration for the 1991 Warner Bros. hit “Doc Hollywood.”
 But after a few years as the Grady, SC country doctor, boredom and a light dilaudid habit drove him away from the sleepy hamlet and straight into the arms of his high school mistress: the trumpet.
 He knocked around the rail system of the southeast for a few years, picked up side gigs installing cable for Baptist Churches while living off of his amazing catfish noodling ability, and finally settled in Denver, where he started an artisanal snowboard wax eStore and joined the Tivoli Club Brass Band.
-Steve was also a founding member of Filthy Children, was the musical director for the Sammy Mayfield blues revue for several years, and plays trumpet for Red Sage and Disco Floyd.
+Steve was also a founding member of Filthy Children, was the musical director for the Sammy Mayfield blues revue for several years, and plays trumpet for Reptiles and Samurai and Disco Floyd.

 Pound-for-pound, Michael Gates might be the loudest trumpet player in Colorado.
 He picked up the horn at the tender age of 3 as a means of defending his homestead from coyotes in rural Ft.
 Morgan, Colorado, where he and his family were pioneers in the early 1900s.
 He ages slower than the rest of us.
 After a brief stint as a courtroom stenographer in the 1960s, Gates found his way back to the trumpet and playing really, really loud.
 He is most noted for his ground breaking, peer-reviewed work questioning the need for tuning slides on trombones.
 He is also the founder of the non-profit foundation, Run Timmy Run, dedicated to the re-introduction of wolf packs in major metropolitan areas.
 Oh, and he plays with the Blue 88s, Mile High Jazz Band, and the Rootin Tootin Dixieland Jazz Band, which has the second worst band name in Denver, second only to us and only slightly better than FaceMan.